outten/roguelytics_rails_gem/README.md

 ### Configuration

-After you sign-up and get your guys, create a configuration file: config/initializers/roguelytics.rb
+After you sign-up and get your keys, create a configuration file: config/initializers/roguelytics.rb

 ```ruby
 #